 I worked for years as a writer and editor for a moderately well-known progressive weekly (then, with the advent of a new website, daily).
 While there, I served as an accredited UN correspondent, covered politics, international and national news, and wrote opinion pieces and movie reviews.
 I enjoyed working as a journalist: how else could I have met Jacques Chirac and Afrika Bambaata, Hugo Chavez and Sean Penn, or Chevy Chase and Robin Williams?
 (Actually, the latter pair I met simply because I had the good fortune to run into them, separately, in Chelsea, NYC).

-Working for a socialist publication usually means that one is something of a socialist, and the same has been true for me.
+Working for a socialist publication usually means that one is something of a socialist, and the same was true for me.
 What that term means, however, is still up for debate.
 I also have more frustration with much of the left than I had then.
-You’ll be sure to find that – the socialism, the uncertainty, and the frustration – in my writing.
+You’ll be sure to find that – the “socialism” – whatever that means, the uncertainty, and the frustration – in my writing.
 You will also find my thoughts on politics and current events in general; trashy horror, exploitation, and other kinds of film; ideas on religion and science; and whatever else seems interesting to me.